-Warehouses carry a large amount of high-value product.
+Warehouses carry a large amount of high-value products.
 This often makes them a target for external threats, like burglars, who are looking for a large payout.
 Because of this, warehouses require high-quality security systems, including access control.
 In unfortunate circumstances, access control for warehouses is overlooked as a luxury, not a necessity.
-Can’t your average deadbolt prevent unwanted intruders from entering?
-An access control system boosts your warehouse security to the next level.
+The reality is that with an access control system, your warehouse security is boosted to the next level.

 Here’s why every warehouse needs an access control system.